- Sea surface temperature (SST) around the UK generally shows a significant warming trend of around 0.3°C per decade over the last 40 years.

-Sea-surface temperatures are one of the most-measured parameters in the ocean, as a result there is an abundance of evidence.
+Sea-surface temperatures are one of the most-measured parameters in the ocean and as a result there is an abundance of evidence.
 Measures of sea temperature at various depths are also well-established, although the data are generally only available for specific sites or sampling regions/lines.
-Although some of the observational records are shorter than others and have variable spatial sampling (from point observations obtained from moored buoys through to complete global coverage provided by satellite observations), they all offer a coherent picture of long-term and shorter-term variability, giving rise to a higher level of confidence in the results.
+Although some of the observational records are shorter than others and have variable spatial sampling (from point observations obtained from moored buoys through to complete global coverage provided by satellite observations), they all offer a coherent picture of both long-term and shorter-term variability, giving rise to a higher level of confidence in the results.
 Indices relating to changes in marine heatwaves are a relatively new line of evidence but these are based on well-established datasets of SST